 LCD (Liquid Crystal Display)

 LCD screens are transmissive in nature.
 In simple words, these panels can’t emit their own light.
 So, the display setup requires a separate light source.
 The idea is to use liquid crystal molecules to twist and bend the light to produce an image.
 Since the process involves modulating the light instead of producing it, you simply can’t achieve pure colors.
-The use of LED backlight leaves you with washed up colors.
+The use of LED backlight leaves you with washed out colors.

 If you care for deep blacks, LCD is just not the right technology for you.
 LCD panels fail to faithfully reproduce dark areas on the screen due to the light escaping through every cluster of the liquid crystals.